-The piece almost reads like a satire of a Western correspondent parachuting into an “exotic” locale and reporting back sweeping generalizations about the place.
-It portrays Spain—still known to many as the land of the midday siesta, even though only about 16% of the population still take a nap every day—and greater Europe as some sort of 21st-century noble savage, in tune with the natural art of conversation and uncorrupted by the same technology that is turning Americans into bleary-eyed zombies.
+To me, the piece almost read like a satire of a Western correspondent parachuting into an “exotic” locale and reporting back sweeping generalizations about the place.
+It portrayed Spain—still known to many as the land of the midday siesta, even though only about 16% of the population still take a nap every day—and greater Europe as some sort of 21st-century noble savage, in tune with the natural art of conversation and uncorrupted by the same technology that is turning Americans into bleary-eyed zombies.

 But when it comes to technology and smartphone addiction, that's not the case.
 “Nobody over there seems to be talking about addiction to technology,” you say?
 Sure, if you don’t pay any attention to Spanish media and haven’t spent more than a holiday’s worth of time with Spaniards, you could say that.
 A quick Google search returns more than a few mainstream discussions of the issue (in Spanish, of course).